Cecilia Banu: Lahouti

-Banu translated much of her husband, Abolqasem Lahouti's oeuvre into Russian.
+Banu translated much of her husband's oeuvre into Russian.
 She also worked with him in the translation of Russian and European works into the Tajik language.
 King Lear, which had been presented in Yiddish to great acclaim by Solomon Mikhoels and the Moscow State Jewish Theatre, was one translation; another was Othello, which was presented in Tajik during the Decade of Tajik Art in Moscow in 1941.

-In 1938, Lahouti wrote The Story of a Rose (Dāstān-e gol) in Tajik in a private letter addressed to Stalin, hoping to persuade him to support Mikhoels and the Jewish Theatre in the midst of the Great Purge.
+In 1938, her husband wrote The Story of a Rose (Dāstān-e gol) in Tajik in a private letter addressed to Stalin, hoping to persuade him to support Mikhoels and the Jewish Theatre in the midst of the Great Purge.
 Its poetic translation into Russian by Banu accompanied the original.
-To Lahouti's fury, Stalin called the poem a sycophantic thing, following which Lahouti remained in disgrace till Stalin's death.
+To Lohuti's fury, Stalin called the poem a sycophantic thing, following which Lohuti remained in disgrace until Stalin's death.

 In 1941, to celebrate the Decade of Tajik Literature and Culture in Moscow, Lahouti wrote the libretto to the opera Kaveh the Blacksmith in six acts, based on the themes of the Shahnameh.
-This was translated into Russian by Banu with E.G. Dorfman.
+This was translated into Russian by Banu with E. G. Dorfman.